NREL-Sienna/PowerSystems.jl/docs/src/index.md

 CurrentModule = PowerSystems
 ```

+**The Documentation is still under construction, some sections are unfinished.
+Please refer to the model Library for the most up-to-date info**

 `PowerSystems.jl` is a [`Julia`](http://www.julialang.org) package that provides a rigorous data model using Julia structures to enable power systems modeling.

 `PowerSystems.jl` provides tools to prepare and process data useful for electric energy systems modeling.
 This package serves two purposes: